adamzvolanek/DevRackDocs/radarr.md

 ### Movies --> Library Import

-Select the 'Start Import' button, select the 'movies' directory, and press Okay.
+Select the 'Start Import' button, select the `media/movies` directory, and press Okay.
 Allow time for the movies to be imported and managed.

 ## Automated